-Children and young people with a visual impairment and those working with them to ensure best outcomes.
+Children and young people with a vision impairment and those working with them to ensure best outcomes.

 Outcomes for service users

-Increased awareness of the effects of a visual impairment upon a child/young person’s access to the curriculum.
+Increased awareness of the effects of a vision impairment upon a child/young person’s access to the curriculum.
 Advice, support and practical strategies provided to aid curriculum access.